People's Mojahedin Organization of Iran: 1979 Iranian Revolution and subsequent power struggles

+Its candidate for the head of the newly founded Council of Experts was Massoud Rajavi in the referendum of August 1979.
+He was not elected.
 The MEK further launched an unsuccessful campaign supporting total abolition of Iran's standing military, the Islamic Republic of Iran Army, in order to prevent a coup d'état against the system.
 They also claimed credit for infiltration against the Nojeh coup plot.
+The MEK was one of the supporters of the occupation of the American embassy in Tehran after the Iranian revolution although MEK has denied it.